MSjeon27/SaintGSE/README.md

 ![Overview](pipeline.png)

 SaintGSE is an artificial intelligence model designed to predict human gene-pathway relationships using large-scale differentially expressed gene (DEG) datasets.
 By leveraging an autoencoder and the SAINT transformer model, SaintGSE overcomes challenges in gene expression analysis, such as data scarcity, model compatibility, and interpretability.
-This project uses and modifies code from the SAINT project (https://github.com/somepago/saint), licensed under the Apache License 2.0.
+This project fine-tuned codes from the SAINT project (https://github.com/somepago/saint), licensed under the Apache License 2.0.

 ## Key Features